We work hard to save you time and money.

-Beware of clinics that quote a cost for treatment without seeing you, this will often be an "under estimate" and not take into account many of the components of care you may require.
+Any quote you obtain without an in person consultation will be just an estimate and usually do not take into account many of the components of care you may require.

 Treatment is very individualised and depends on the extent of the vein problem, the method of treatment, the number of treatments required, the time taken for each treatment, the expense of the consumables used and your individual healing.

-The treatment options and costing can only be determined after we have performed a detailed scan and consultation and determined what your goals and expectations are.
+The treatment options and costing can only be determined after we have performed a detailed scan and consultation and determined what your desired outcome and expectations are.

 The final total cost to fully treat your legs will also depend on your desired "end point".